 What can you expect from us?

-- We are compassionate BSC staff and volunteers trained at various levels in biblical counselling and theology.
+We are compassionate BSC staff and lay counsellors with education, training and certification in gospel centred counselling and theology.
 We are not licensed counsellors, therapists, psychiatrists or psychologists.
-We want to intentionally, lovingly walk alongside hurting people who are taking a courageous step of faith in sharing their problems and pain with us.
+We want to intentionally, lovingly walk alongside hurting people who are taking a courageous step of faith in sharing their struggles and pain with us.
 Our counsel is based on the sufficiency of God’s Word, which is not exhaustive, but comprehensive as it relates to understanding people and the problems of life.

 What do we expect from you while in counselling?